Researched & written by Sarah (Sallie) Burns Atkins

 One branch of Parker’s descendants has embraced the story that, in addition to the children he had with his wife, Mary, he had two children by a daughter of Chief Cornstalk named Blue Sky and when Blue Sky died, Parker took his two half-Shawnee children, Littleberry and Charity, home to his wife, Mary, who raised them along with their other children.

-No proof existed, one way or another, until 2016 when a direct female descendant of Charity Adkins was located and agreed to have her mitochondrial DNA analyzed.
+No proof existed, one way or another, until 2016 when a direct female descendant of Charity Adkins (Audalene Mays Starr) was located and agreed to have her mitochondrial DNA analyzed.
 Mitochondrial DNA traces a female’s maternal ancestry, mother-to-mother-to-mother, back through time.
-The DNA came back as Haplogroup H, the most common female haplogroup in Europe.
+The DNA came back as haplogroup H3b1b1.
+The H haplogroup is the most common female haplogroup in Europe.
 Charity’s mother was a white woman with mostly English and Irish ancestry.
-Many other women match her descendant’s DNA kit, all of them with the same basic ancestry.
+Many others match Audalene Starr’s full mitochondrial DNA kit.
+The majority of them have English, Irish and other British Isles ancestry.
+With her permission, Audalene’s DNA results are shown after the historical research presented here.

 I grew up in Leon, West Virginia, and graduated from Point Pleasant High School so I have always had an interest in the history of the area.
 I began seriously researching my family history as well as my husband’s Adkins family history in the mid-1970s.